yatosha/control-panel-tools/README.md

-# Control Panel Tools
-# cPanel and Directadmin
+# Control Panel Tools for cPanel and Directadmin

-This repository contains a shell script that deletes DNS zone files for inactive domains in the /var/named/ directory on a cPanel server, and rebuilds the DNS configuration file based on the remaining DNS zones.
-The script uses the cPanel API to determine the list of active domains, and then deletes any DNS zone files for domains that are not active.
-The script can be run without downloading it by using the following command:

 # Delete Inactive named .db files from cPanel